Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 Calculating your customer retention rate is key to understanding how well you're keeping your customers engaged.
 Let's see some best practices and tips to ensure you're measuring retention accurately, interpreting the data effectively, and using it to boost long-term customer loyalty.

-• Be Consistent: Use the same formula and definitions each time you calculate retention rate.
+• Be Consistent: Use the same formula and definitions each time you calculate the retention rate.

 • Calculate Regularly: Include retention rate calculations in your regular reporting cadence.